Create a Flat ZIP Archive in C#

 5. Getting a Free API License

-To unlock full Aspose.ZIP features, request a free temporary license.
+To unlock the full features of Aspose.ZIP, you can request a free temporary license.

-For documentation, visit the Aspose.ZIP Guide or ask queries on the Aspose forum.
+For comprehensive documentation, visit the Aspose.ZIP Guide.
+If you have any questions, feel free to engage with the community on the Aspose forum.

 6. Conclusion and Additional Resources